• Skip to primary navigation

 But why is it called mincemeat if there is no meat in it?

 Because mince pies used to be made with meat, most often mutton.
 In fact, mince pies are traceable back to the 13th century.
 In the Victorian era the meat was ditched and the pies became smaller, and the mince pies we recognize today were born.
-Find more info on the history of mince pies.
+Find out more about the history of mince pies.

-Traditionally, no. Fruit mincemeat is usually made with suet, a form of fat that can come from animal or plant sources.
+Fruit mincemeat is traditionally made with beef suet, a form of fat that comes from animal sources.
 Many mince pies these days are made with vegetable suet, but I've avoided it entirely in this recipe and used coconut oil instead, which is much more accessible.

-Enjoy these gluten free vegan mince pies - a plant-based version of the British Christmas classic.
-Refined sugar-free too!
+These gluten-free vegan mince pies are delicious and decadent.
+They're an easy plant-based version of the British Christmas classic.
+Refined sugar free too!

 Cook Time50 minutes mins